shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-06-23-how-to-iterate-hashmap-in-java.markdown

 transient Set<Map.Entry<K,V>> entrySet;
 {% endhighlight %}

-This Set stored all the Entry class objects.Entry class objects are the objects which stores key-value pair in HashMap.Entry class has fields [K key,V value,Map.Entry<K,V> next] etc. This diagram will give you a idea about how java implement HashMap and store key-values:
+This Set stored all the Entry class objects.
+Entry class objects are the objects which stores key-value pair in HashMap.
+Entry class has fields [K key,V value,Map.Entry<K,V> next] etc. This diagram will give you a idea about how java implement HashMap and store key-values:

 ![HashMap Implementation in Java]({{ site.url }}/assets/hashmap.jpg)